fedosejev/front-end-course/week-05/day-01/warm-up.md

 Write a function that renders a button with a label `Continue`.
 When user clicks on that button it gets disabled and then a new button is rendered underneath with a label `Finish`.
 When user clicks on that button it gets disabled and then a message is rendered underneath: `All done!`

+## 1.1

+Make sure the previous function takes a string as a parameter.
+That string should be a label for the second button.

 ## 2.

 ```js